“This post may contain affiliate links. Please read my disclosure for more info.

 You can call the cable company and diplomatically ask for a price reduction.
 If you’ve been a subscriber for several years and hint that you’re considering other options you might just receive a reduction.
 But by next year you’ll be back up to the same rate.
 And they count on the fact that you won’t get around to calling again.

 Cable companies also count on a steady revenue from hardware rental fees.
 Everything from cable modems to DVR receivers, to remotes, represents a never-ending income stream for them.
 And those charges will increase each year.
 Where does it all end?

 Well if you live in a town like me, where FIOS has never been installed, the price increases for cable never will end.
 I had a Comcast rep tell me once that I live in a “non-competitive area”.

 So in other words, I can expect their prices to rise every year.
 According to NPD, a firm that provides business analytics, the prices for pay TV are expected to rise by 6% every year.
 Don’t you wish your salary rose by 6% each year?

-For example, Comcast used to require a cable box on only the TV where you wanted to receive premium channels.
+Comcast used to require a cable box on only the TV where you wanted to receive premium channels.
 Any other TV’s in your home could receive a signal for basic channels by installing a splitter on your cable wire.
-So in addition to your monthly cable charge, you might spend a total of around $9.99 per month to rent that one cable box.
+So in addition to your monthly cable charge, you might spend around $9.99/month to rent one cable box.

 Several years ago, they started issuing small boxes for every TV in your home – and began charging you to rent them.
 Around $1.25 didn’t seem bad at first.
 Fast forward about 3 years, and now they’re $5.99 per month – each!

-An average family may have about four TV’s in the house.
-Our house happens to have five TV’s.
+Our house happens to have four TV’s.
 So let’s add that up.

 $43.95 just to rent their equipment every month.
 And that’s before we even buy any cable TV!